Engineering

 Four questions on conservation closure at the complete device boundary, the critical scope distinction between interpretation framework and metrology proof, the TRL 5–6 validation status, and the distinction between patent description and engineering implementation.

 At the complete device boundary, classical energy conservation holds in all operating states.
+Conservation closure is evaluated through synchronized measurement of all identified boundary-crossing energy terms, customer-side active power, internal stored-energy change, and loss channels, under a defined measurement-uncertainty budget.
 The canonical accounting metric is the conservation closure residual:

 within measurement uncertainty.
 The total losses term aggregates all dissipative paths in the device: